-Further, §535.2(i)(5) states every sponsored sales agent conducting a type of brokerage activity for the first time must receive, at a minimum, coaching and assistance from an experienced license holder competent in that activity.
-Remember, that requirement applies to the first time a sponsored agent conducts any type of brokerage activity for the first time and not just their first real estate transaction.
+Further, §535.2(i)(5) states that at a minimum, when a sales agent performs a type of real estate brokerage activity for the first three times, the broker must require that the sales agent receive coaching and assistance from an experienced license holder competent for that activity.
+Remember, the "three time rule" applies to the first time a sponsored agent conducts any type of brokerage activity for the first time and not just their first real estate transaction.